BSc (Hons) MBACP O. A. (Dip) Clinical Supervisor. IEMT

 All members are bound by the BACP Ethical Framework and a Professional Conduct Procedure.

 Areas of counselling I deal with

-I offer mobile appointments in Warrington, Widnes, Runcorn, and surrounding areas, in addition to telephone and email counselling.
+I offer mobile appointments in Warrington, Widnes, Runcorn, Frodsham, Helsby and surrounding areas.
+Also office apt's in Warrington and Widnes.

 I also offer Walk & Talk Therapy.